“INTRODUCTION TO MEDICAL SCHOOL” LAUNCHES

 “As the professor who teaches biochemistry, I can tell you that it is very hard to have your first experience with chemistry during a medical school course,” he says.
 “Since these are concepts that you will need throughout your medical education and beyond, we must assure that your foundation is strong.”

-Team-taught by several OUM faculty, Introduction to Medical School will prepare students for their first basic science course, whether they enter the University via the e-Foundation 300 Track or the Basic Science Track which is largely geared toward students who need to pass the USMLE Step 1 a couple of years into medical school.
+Team-taught by several OUM faculty, Introduction to Medicine will prepare students for their first basic science course, whether they enter the University via the e-Foundation 300 Track or the Basic Science Track which is largely geared toward students who need to pass the USMLE Step 1 a couple of years into medical school.

 “The bar for licensure exams is very high,” says Professor Brown.
 “Regardless of where you live or plan to practice, there will be some form of qualification exam in your future.”